eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-11.md

     // Creating connection instance
     ...

-    // TEMP
-    if (listener->port == 8001) {
+    // Handle connection based on listener port (upstream or direct) if (listener->port == 8001) {

       /* create upstream connection */
       /*create pipe connection to  client source and upstream sink for the listener*/ /*create pipe connection to upstream source and client sink for the listener*/ } else {
       /* same as previous stages*/

     }